Teaching

 Here are some of the teaching activities I’ve been involved in over the years.

-• Teaching bachelor students of physical education I developed a lecture series on Motor Learning and Control at the Windesheim University of Applied Sciences.
+• Teaching bachelor students of physical education I developed a lecture series on motor learning and control at the Windesheim University of Applied Sciences.
 The course introduced a range of theories of motor control, such as emulation theory and dynamical systems, and discussed their applications.

 • Over the years I’ve been involved in supervising theses of many graduate and undergraduate students.